01618830666

 We are proud to mention that our pricing structure does not include Value Added Tax (VAT).
 This translates to cost savings for you, making our services even more accessible and affordable.

-At Japanese Knotweed Plus Ltd, we prioritize providing comprehensive and value-driven solutions for managing Japanese Knotweed infestations.
+At Japanese Knotweed Plus Ltd, we prioritise providing comprehensive and value-driven solutions for managing Japanese Knotweed infestations.
 With our complimentary survey, insurance-backed guarantee, and VAT exemption, you can confidently embark on the journey to effectively controlling and eradicating Japanese Knotweed from your property.